morgandonze/Paratrooper/README.md

 python paratrooper.py config             # Show current configuration python paratrooper.py init               # Initialize task file with default structure
 ```

+**Carry-over Behavior**: By default, all incomplete tasks (unfinished and progressed) are automatically carried over from the previous day's daily section.
+You can disable this behavior by setting `carry_over_enabled = false` in your configuration file (`~/.ptconfig`).

 ### Daily Workflow
 ```bash